Before browsing the packing list below, it pays to keep in mind:

 - (It’s a great idea to bring these on the plane with you in case any luggage gets lost, you will have these with you)

-- Make Sure to Bring Enough Clothing: You will not be able to do any laundry on the trip so make sure you bring enough clothing for eleven days, especially undergarments and socks.
+- Make Sure to Bring Enough Clothing: You will not be able to do any laundry on the trip so make sure you bring enough clothing, especially undergarments and socks.
 Keep in mind that you will want to change clothing after hikes and water activities.
 Some days you will change up to three times, so make sure that you bring plenty.

 - Weigh Your Luggage Before You Depart: Check the luggage size and weight restrictions with the airline and weigh your luggage before you depart!
 This way you ensure you didn’t overpack and won’t be stuck with issues or extra charges!